 Bonus – LEAVE!

 We strongly advise getting out and seeing a lot more of what the state has to offer.
-Either with a road trip or a multi-centre trip.
-There really is something for everyone from perfect beaches, thriving metropolis to remote wilderness teeming with wildlife!
+Either with a road trip or a multi-center trip.
+There really is something for everyone from perfect beaches, and thriving metropolises to remote wilderness teeming with wildlife!

 The Everglades is a gigantic swap and flooded grassland at the southern tip of Florida.
-Exploring these vast expanses is best done by Airboat and instantly conjures up iconic images of the state and these ungainly craft waft over the shallow waters.
-The National Park works wonder for protecting the vast amount of plants and animals that make up the region and means Gator sightings are very frequent.
+Exploring these vast expanses is best done by Airboat and instantly conjures up iconic images of the state and these ungainly crafts waft over the shallow waters.
+The National Park works wonders for protecting the vast amount of plants and animals that make up the region which means Gator sightings are very frequent.

 The Keys are a truly unique locale and one everyone must see once in their lives.
-This band of Small islands stretch out into the azure blue Gulf of Mexico nearly as far as Cuba.
-It’s a really laid back tropical paradise where you are never more than a few hundred meters from the water.
-The US highway one that connects the keys to the Mainland is one of the MUST drive roads anywhere in the world!
+This band of Small islands stretches out into the azure blue Gulf of Mexico nearly as far as Cuba.
+It’s a really laid-back tropical paradise where you are never more than a few hundred meters from the water.
+The US highway One connects the keys to the Mainland and is one of the MUST-drive roads anywhere in the world!

 Have Your Say?

 What are your Favorite Attractions in Orlando?
 Are you All about Disney and Nothing else or do you do your best to avoid the “magic” Let us know in the Comments Below what attractions are your Favorite.
 And let us know if you have tried anything from Our List.
 As always we love to hear from you and would be happy to answer any questions you may have!